rue Fortuny Paris

 Rue Fortuny: a bit of history

-Today the street is home to lawyer, insurance and fiducial firms, and the residence of the ambassador of Iran.
-Former French Prime minister Dominique de Villepin has bought a mansion there and former President Nicolas Sarkozy resided in the street in his childhood.
+Former French Prime Minister Dominique de Villepin has bought a mansion there, and former President Nicolas Sarkozy lived there in his childhood.

 Some mansions of rue Fortuny